RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Brain Game/Brain Game.md

 ## Save your project { .save }

 ## Challenge: Improved animation {.challenge}
-Can you improve your graphics animation?
+Can you improve your graphic's animation?
 You could code the tick and cross so that they fade out as well as fade in.
 Or, you could use other cool effects:

 ![screenshot](brain-effects.png)